Occala/netcode.notes/SlotSceneSync/README.md

-All objects are defined as some base synced type, this is generic, but objects can be polled for their bytes.
-That's to say, each entity provides a serialization and deserialization method
+All objects (slots) are defined as some base, generic, synced type, these slots can be polled for their bytes.
+That's to say, each slot provides a serialization and deserialization method

-These synced entities can hold "components" under them, VRC does not allow AddComponent calls, so this is done in a fairly specific way.
+Slots can hold "components" under them, VRC does not allow AddComponent calls, so this is done in a fairly specific way.
 Components are instead prefabs, added under a specific hierarchy within the entity and treated like components.

 These virtual or abstracted components can also be queried for their bytes (they have a serialization and deserialization method), so if a slot is asked for its bytes, it provides its own, followed by all component bytes under it, in a rigid, ordered way

-I'd also note, though it's not especially important for concept, that these synced entities are actually proxies.
-The synced version of the entity (really just the data and sync object) are somewhere, the proxy is somewhere else.
+I'd also note, though it's not especially important for concept, that the physical slot object is actually a proxy.
+The synced version of the slot (really just the data and sync object) are somewhere, the proxy is somewhere else.
-This allows us to actually set the proxy inactive without disrupting sync on the underlying sync representing that entity
+This allows us to actually set the proxy inactive without disrupting sync on the underlying sync representing that slot

-The whole concept is runtime editing, more advanced than what would normally be the limit in VRC; the extent of which, is usually editing of baked objects that already exist in the hierarchy.
+The whole concept is runtime editing, more advanced than what would normally be the limit in VRC; the extent of which, is usually editing of baked objects that already exist in the hierarchy

-Synced entities in this case do exist in advance (at least the data holder does), but the componentalization(?) of prefabs means they can be composed into new things.
+Slots in this case do exist in advance (at least the data holder does), but the componentalization(?) of prefabs means they can be composed into new things.

 Components have a few generic interface points, they can be queried for their properties.
 A "Cube" prefab might hold (in unity terms) a mesh filter, a mesh renderer and a box collider

 The abstracted properties it contains are: Casts Shadows, Receives Shadows, Box Collider Enabled, and Color

 These virtual components are referenced by index typically.
-You select a slot, then a component index.
+You select a slot, then a component index (and then component properties by index).
 You can make multiple components on a slot.
 Slots can be nested

 Slots, somewhat generically, encompass some common data related to both GameObjects and Transforms.
 They hold active state, name, Pos, Rot, Scale and ParentId.

 Every property I've noted is synced, if someone selects a property field it is updated every frame.
 In this way, anyone can push to a property, it is sent to a central player, who enacts the change on the property.
 It is then serialized

 I feel like i've failed to succinctly explain it, but there is a lot going on in a way.
 The result is that anyone can edit slots, or components, or properties of components.
-These can all be edited at the same time as other players and by the nature of composing multiple basic prefabs together, more complex objects can be made.
+These can all be edited at the same time as other players and by the nature of composing multiple basic prefabs together, more complex objects can be made

 There is some heavy bit fielding that goes into the synced fields, so slots in the default state do not necessarily advertise all of their individual properties or default name for example.
 Unused slots effectively take 1 byte, as we pack them in order (we explicitly do not skip entries, for the sake of knowing the slot order without explicitly saving an index)